greenboxal/doggohub/doc/workflow/groups.md

 ## Managing group memberships via LDAP

-In GitLab Enterprise Edition it is possible to manage GitLab group memberships using LDAP groups.
+In DoggoHub Enterprise Edition it is possible to manage DoggoHub group memberships using LDAP groups.
-See [the GitLab Enterprise Edition documentation](http://docs.gitlab.com/ee/integration/ldap.html) for more information.
+See [the DoggoHub Enterprise Edition documentation](http://docs.doggohub.com/ee/integration/ldap.html) for more information.

 ## Allowing only admins to create groups

-By default, any GitLab user can create new groups.
+By default, any DoggoHub user can create new groups.
 This ability can be disabled for individual users from the admin panel.
-It is also possible to configure GitLab so that new users default to not being able to create groups:
+It is also possible to configure DoggoHub so that new users default to not being able to create groups:

 ```
-# For omnibus-gitlab, put the following in /etc/gitlab/gitlab.rb
+# For omnibus-doggohub, put the following in /etc/doggohub/doggohub.rb
-gitlab_rails['gitlab_default_can_create_group'] = false
+doggohub_rails['doggohub_default_can_create_group'] = false

 # For installations from source, uncomment the 'default_can_create_group'
-# line in /home/git/gitlab/config/gitlab.yml
+# line in /home/git/doggohub/config/doggohub.yml
 ```